fiomfd/Julia-Colab/README.md

 - Python &amp; Jupyter notebook file
 - Julia &amp; Pluto file

-for a hand-on workshop entitled "Julia and Python on Goole Colab"
+for a hand-on workshop entitled "Julia and Python on Goole Colab".